-Disclosure of Financial Interest by a Current or Former Trustee ustee Name: eith Meister ame of Charter School Education Corporation: orlem Children's Zone Promise Academy I Charter School List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).
-Advisory Trustee 2.
-Are you related, by blood or marriage, to any person employed by the school and/or education corporation?
-Yes X No If Yes, please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school.
-3. Are you related by blood, or marriage, or legal adoption/guardianship to any student currently enrolled in a school operated by the education corporation?
-Yes X No If Yes, please describe the nature of your relationship and if the student could benefit from your participation.
+Disclosure of Financial Interest by a Current or Former Trustee Trustee Name: Keith Meister Name of Charter School Education Corporation: Harlem Children's Zone Promise Academy II Charter School List all positions held on the education corporation Board of Trustees ("Board (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).
+Advisory Trustee - d") 2.
+Are you related, by blood or marriage, to any person employed by the scholand/or education corporation?
+Yes X No If Yes, please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school. ool 3.
+Are you related by blood, or marriage, or legal adoption/guardianship to as student currently enrolled in a school operated by the education corporation.
+Yes No If Yes, please describe the nature of your relationship and if the student could benefit from your participation. •